Jbleezy/BO1-Reimagined/README.md

 * Auto revive after 10 seoconds
 * Starts at round 1, every 45 seconds round increases until round 20
 * Gain 500 points on each round increase if you are alive
-* First team to 250 kills, or team with most kills after round 20 wins
+* Team with most kills after round 20 or first team to 1000 kills wins
 * Shangri-La: unlimited napalm and shrieker zombies can spawn (only one of each can be spawned in at a time)
 * Moon: unlimited cosmonauts zombies can spawn (only one can be spawned in at a time)